 TBA Book Group Selections & Schedule

 The last couple of years have been bountiful for readers of Jewish fiction.
-These four books, by both established and debut authors, have attracted critical and popular acclaim.
+These books, by both established and debut authors, have attracted critical and popular acclaim.
 And deservedly so.

 The Afterlife of Stars by Joseph Kertes